Let’s identify the potential horror lurking in the proprietary relationships that some fans imagine they enjoy with celebrities.

 What's the real-world significance of arguing in a New York Times op-ed that life doesn't exist?
 More than we might initially think.

-Empirical verifiability is great when you can get it.
-But the worry here is what might happen to our self-understanding as human beings if we become willing to trade in an understanding of a rich and meaning-laden feature of our nature for, well, something we can share with a rat.
+What happens if we become willing to trade in an understanding of a rich and meaning-laden feature of our nature for, well, something we can share with a rat.

 A monkey's selfie has done more than just raise awareness about an endangered species.